Key Dates & Timings

 Event Centre & Overnight Campsite Addresses

-We expect all competitors to have experience of the following:
+We recommend all participants to have experience of the following:

 1) Ultra Distance Races

-An ultra distances race is any race greater than marathon distance.
+An ultra distance race is any race greater than marathon distance.
 Race experience can be in any terrain type but mountain running races are most relevant.